 Take care of yourself and your baby

 If you are pregnant and separated from your husband, you may feel alone and like you are taking on the world.
 You may even be sick, or just emotionally distraught.
-Make sure to pause for a moment.
+Make sure to pause for a moment and reflect.

 Develop hope despite uncertainty